LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Allocation.md

 The intent of the second form is to speed up searching for the correct size category of the object to delete.
 This information often isn't stored near the allocation itself, and is likely uncached.
 The second form is useful when an operator delete function from a base class is used to delete an object of a derived class.

 The operator delete function is static, so it can't be virtual.
-The operator delete function obeys access control, as described in Member-Access Control.